Decomposition of Explained Variation in the Linear Mixed Model: Discussion

-We stress that data-generating processes take a key part in the generation of explained variation.
-This is already illustrated in Section \ref{sec: LM} where we show that the explained variation of the fixed effect is induced by the data-generating process $X$.
+Throughout the paper we emphasize that the data-generating processes of the covariates (associated with fixed or random effects) take a key part in the generation of explained variation.
+For instance, we have illustrated that the explained variation is induced by the data-generating process $X$ of the covariates associated with fixed effects.
 As per definition, the fixed effects have no variance and contribute only as weighting factors.
-In the LMM we have several sources of variation.
-Additionally to the data-generating processes of the fixed and random effects (and their covariance) the variation due to the random effects is important.
+The LMM, however, comprises several sources of variation.
+Additionally to the (co-)variances of the data-generating processes of the covariates associated with fixed and random effects, the variation due to the random effects is important.
 Decomposition (\ref{vardecomp}) illustrates how these different sources of variation interact and lead to a full decomposition of $\syh$.